The Doctorate of Business Administration (DBA) program at Concordia University will prepare you as a leader to make data-informed decisions.

 “All aspects of our coursework are able to be applied at work immediately.” -Dr. Matthew Hurtienne, Program Director

-The DBA program uses an Applied Learning Model, which means that all of the coursework should relate to real-life on the job.
-For example, if you gain new insight on an economic theory or you interact with an industry expert who was guest lecturing, you will be able to apply whatever you learned to your work right away.
+The DBA program uses an Applied Learning Model, which means that all of the coursework should relate to real life on the job.
+For example, if you gain new insight into an economic theory or you interact with an industry expert who was guest lecturing, you will be able to apply whatever you learned to your work right away.

 The Cohort Model